tatsumoto-ren/tatsumoto-ren.github.io/blog/faq.md

 Don't pay too much attention to domains.
-Can you really imagine yourself having second-thoughts like "I really want to immerse in this content but I'm worried I won't enjoy it because it's in a different domain."?
+Can you really imagine yourself having second-thoughts like "I really want to immerse in this content, but I'm worried I won't enjoy it because it's in a different domain."?
 Just immerse in what you like.